 Lawyer; Arbitrator and Mediator

-John is a Queen’s Counsel (since 1998) at the Scottish Bar (since 1981), and a Member of the Bar of England & Wales(since 1990).
+John is a King’s Counsel (since 1998) at the Scottish Bar (since 1981), and a Member of the Bar of England & Wales(since 1990).
 He is a Fellow of the Chartered Institute of Arbitrators (since 1998), and an Honorary Fellow of the Royal Incorporation of Architects in Scotland.
 His legal practice extends over the entire United Kingdom, and, on occasion, into Europe, the Far East and the United States of America.

 John is a highly experienced lawyer, arbitrator and mediator, whose domestic practice focusses on Planning and Envrionmental Law, Energy Law, and ADR.
 He has transactional and litigation experience of commercial law, planning disputes, art law, and copyright, patent and intellectual property law.
 He has appeared as counsel in most British Courts and Tribunals at all levels, and is a particular expert in official Inquiries.
 He is the author of ‘Listed Buildings and Conservation Areas’ in the Scottish Planning Encyclopaedia, and was for 10 years until 2020 the Chairman of Scotland’s largest Building Preservation Trust.